SkretasLab/ProteoSeeker/README.md

 14. Each bin, along with any taxa assigned to it, is quantified based on the reads mapped to its contigs.
 15. Annotation files are written.
 16. Species are assigned to the reads based on Kraken2.
-17. Through the read-contig mapping each species is quantified for each contig.
+17. Through the read-contig mapping, each species is quantified for each contig.
 Species are assigned to the contigs.
 18. The contigs are binned based on their species.
 19. Species are assigned to the bins.
 20. Species are assigned to the proteins of the latter bins.